Guelph Personal Injury Lawyer

 - Pain and suffering

 - Home modifications to accommodate newly acquired disabilities

 - Mileage expenses to and from medical appointments

 - Housekeeping services

 - Lost wages due to missed work

 HOW CAN NEGLIGENCE BE DETERMINED?

 As citizens of the province, many of us have legal responsibilities to other community members.
 Many of us may not have even considered that our daily behaviours are subject to laws put in place specifically to protect the safety and well-being of others, even total strangers.

-Examples of driver negligence that often result in fatal or injurious collisions include:
+Examples of driver negligence that often result in fatal or injurious collisions include the following: